 After some additional birding at Blanquillo lodge in the morning we shall continue downriver to Amigos Research Center.
 We whall arrive in the late afternoon to look for Black-faced Cotinga and Rufous-fronted Anthrush among other species.

 Outstanding location in the Peruvian rain forest with a resident 7m Anaconda at Pozo Don Pedro.
 Also sightings of Tapir and Jaguar on the trails.
 Rio Los Amigos Research Station is a very modern facility in the rain forest with good trails, electric lighting, and even the internet and it has the specialties of SE Peru including the rare Long-crested Pygmy-Tyrant and Peruvian Recurvebill.
 There are 10 species of monkeys regularly seen including Emperor Tamarin and Monk Saki Monkey.

 Day 18.
-Fly or bus to Cusco
+Fly to Lima or bus to Cusco

 Midmorning we go down the river to Laberinto.
 On the way we may see Lesser Yellow-headed Vulture, Red-breasted, White-browed and Pale-eyed Blackbirds, Chestnut Jacamar, White-throated Jacamar, Pearl Kite, Sulphury Flycatcher, and Point-tailed Palm-creeper.
 Tour ends.

 The domestic flights arriving to Cusco or flying back to Lima are not included in the package price, but we will happily help you with this.
 Calculate around $300 for both the flights with LATAM.
 If you want to travel back to Cusco by bus there are cheap and comfortable sleeper busses, which will get you there first thing in the morning.
 You could also of course, stay in Puerto Maldonado and do some birding in the morning and then fly to Cusco around midday the next day.
 Flight times are subject to change. .